huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 ### Inference with a fine-tuned model

-As mentioned above, the LCM-LoRA can be applied to any fine-tuned version of the model without having to distil them separately.
+As mentioned above, the LCM-LoRA can be applied to any fine-tuned version of the model without having to distill them separately.
 Let's look at how we can perform inference with a fine-tuned model.
-In this example we'll use the [animagine-xl](https://huggingface.co/Linaqruf/animagine-xl) model, which is a fine-tuned version of the SDXL model for generating anime.
+In this example, we'll use the [animagine-xl](https://huggingface.co/Linaqruf/animagine-xl) model, which is a fine-tuned version of the SDXL model for generating anime.

 ```python
 from diffusers import DiffusionPipeline, LCMScheduler